Enable Accessibility

 GRCHF awards grants, makes program-related investments, and provides other financial assistance to health and social service programs, organizations and projects that benefit the community.

-GRCHF is a “supporting organization” of the Charitable Foundation, drawing on the Charitable Foundation’s community knowledge and financial and investment expertise to meet its mission.
+GRCHF is a “supporting organization” of the New Hampshire Charitable Foundation, drawing on the Charitable Foundation’s community knowledge and financial and investment expertise to meet its mission.

 GRCHF was funded with proceeds from the sale of the nonprofit Frisbie Memorial Hospital to HCA Healthcare, Inc. As presented to the community prior to the sale, it is expected GRCHF will exceed $20 million in assets once the remaining sale transaction obligations and escrows are concluded.